iraq

 If You are Not Muslim in Iraq, You are Trash

-"Mandaeans just don't have anything left," said Layth as he lit another cigarette off the small red heating coils warming his cramped one room apartment.
+"Mandaeans just don’t have anything left," said Layth as he lit another cigarette off the small red heating coils warming his cramped one room apartment.
 His two young sons, aged seven and nine, were sitting on frayed mats on the cold concrete floor.
 They wore gloves and hats to fend off the winter chill.
-His pregnant wife looked on, pacing nervously as her husband spoke."If you are not Muslim in Iraq, you are considered trash," he said as he exhaled and looked at his boys.
-"Mandaeans are the last in the chain of humans.
-We don't even have our own country anymore.
-There is just nothing left of us."
+His pregnant wife looked on, pacing nervously as her husband spoke.

 The last surviving Gnostic religion, Mandaeism pre-dates Christianity.
 Adherents venerate John the Baptist.
 Water is central to the religion - it is believed necessary to purify the mind and body.
 Weddings, funerals and other religious ceremonies are held on riverbanks in waist-deep water.
 The most devout Mandaeans even baptise their food before eating.

-Layth's troubles began soon after the invasion.
-At the time, he lived in Baquba, a city 50 kilometres northeast of Baghdad on the Diyala river.
+Layth’s troubles began soon after the invasion.
+At the time, he lived in Baqubah, a city 50 kilometres northeast of Baghdad on the Diyala river.
 A carpenter, Layth lived with his family above his woodshop.
 In early 2004, gun shots rang out on his quiet street.

 "There were groups of fundamentalists that started fighting the Americans, and they escaped somehow, and the Americans opened fire.
 Their shop burnt down.
-Americans, when they hear one shot - even if it's like 10 kilometres away- they'll just open fire on everything."
+Americans, when they hear one shot — even if it’s like 10 kilometres away — they’ll just open fire on everything."

 Layth then rented a house, but was soon evicted.
 "The owners of the place knew we were not Muslims, so they came with guns and started threatening my wife.
 Because I didn't own the house, I couldn't do anything," he said.